Live music collecting has always been something that requires a lot

 Below this is my own attempt to present a list of "low" and

 "high" generation tapes in a chronological order.
-In fact,
+When I listed

-When I listed the tape, I based it on its generation and original length.
+the tape, I based it on its generation and original length.
+The things

-The things such as distortions, cuts etc. are mostly removed from my
+such as distortions, cuts etc. are mostly removed from my list because

-list because it's too hard to detect if the tape listed is exactly occured
+it's too hard to detect if the tape listed is exactly occured by one

-by one of these problems or not.
-Many transfers vary between themselves
+of these problems or not.
+Many transfers vary between themselves being

-to verify the exact generation.
-The length of each tape may also vary
+the same generation.
+The length of each tape may also vary a bit.